systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 The `80/tcp` syntax comes directly from Docker itself - like the image name, System Initiative maps the upstream behavior 1:1 - this allows you to easily transfer your existing knowledge about a given technology into System Initiative.

-Notice that the Qualification for this Component has turned from a red X to a green checkmark.
+Notice that the Qualification for this Asset has turned from a red X to a green checkmark.

 #### Add and Configure a CoreOS Butane asset:

 We want you to deploy your Docker Image on a [Fedora CoreOS](https://getfedora.org/en/coreos) system, in part because it has an excellent method for generating configuration for cloud instances called [Butane](https://coreos.github.io/butane/getting-started/).

 You can use the Docker `Image` we just configured to automatically generate a Butane configuration for Fedora: Scroll down the `Asset Panel` to find the CoreOS `Butane` asset, then place it on the Workspace to the right of your Docker `Image`.
-Notice that your new `Butane` Component has a `Container Image` input socket on the left side.
+Notice that your new `Butane` Asset has a `Container Image` input socket on the left side.

-Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` Component by clicking on the output socket and dragging the line to the input socket.
+Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset by clicking on the output socket and dragging the line to the input socket.

 ![Connected sockets](/tutorial-img/03-deploy_containerized_app/connected_sockets.png)

-When the progress bar has finished, you can see at a glance that the `Butane` Component is already qualified (the circular green checkmark), indicating that System Initiative believes this is a valid configuration.
+When the progress bar has finished, you can see at a glance that the `Butane` asset is already qualified (the circular green checkmark), indicating that System Initiative believes this is a valid configuration.

-Click the `Butane` Component so you can inspect its details in the `Selected Assets Panel`.
+Click the `Butane` asset so you can inspect its details in the `Selected Assets Panel`.
 Scroll down to the `domain/systemd/units/[0](unit)` attribute to investigate the unit files (you'll need to expand the size of the 'contents' area to read it).
 It should look something like this:
 We want you to deploy your Docker Image on a [Fedora CoreOS](https://getfedora.org/en/coreos) system, in part because it has an excellent method for generating configuration for cloud instances called [Butane](https://coreos.github.io/butane/getting-started/).

 You can use the Docker `Image` we just configured to automatically generate a Butane configuration for Fedora: Scroll down the `Asset Panel` to find the CoreOS `Butane` asset, then place it on the Workspace to the right of your Docker `Image`.
-Notice that your new `Butane` Component has a `Container Image` input socket on the left side.
+Notice that your new `Butane` asset has a `Container Image` input socket on the left side.

-Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` Component by clicking on the output socket and dragging the line to the input socket.
+Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset by clicking on the output socket and dragging the line to the input socket.

 ![Connected sockets](/tutorial-img/03-deploy_containerized_app/connected_sockets.png)

-When the progress bar has finished, you can see at a glance that the `Butane` Component is already qualified (the circular green checkmark), indicating that System Initiative believes this is a valid configuration.
+When the progress bar has finished, you can see at a glance that the `Butane` asset is already qualified (the circular green checkmark), indicating that System Initiative believes this is a valid configuration.

-CClick the `Butane` Component so you can inspect its details in the `Selected Assets Panel`.
+CClick the `Butane` asset so you can inspect its details in the `Selected Assets Panel`.
 Scroll down to the `domain/systemd/units/[0](unit)` attribute to investigate the unit files (you'll need to expand the size of the 'contents' area to read it).
 It should look something like this:

 ![Butane details](/tutorial-img/03-deploy_containerized_app/butane_details.png)